US-321 Corridor · District 8B · Blount County

 Chapter 3

 Blount County has been revising its Comprehensive Plan — the document that sets Urban Growth Boundaries and determines where development is legally permitted — for nearly four years.
 It was approved by the Planning Commission 9–0 in February 2026 and is now before the County Commission.
-Five sitting commissioners, asked directly, could not explain the four-year delay.
+Six sitting commissioners, asked directly, could not explain the four-year delay.
 The Urban Growth Boundary changes along the US-321 corridor have not yet been fully reviewed.

 | Claim | Confidence |